valancej/Anchore-Documentation/docs/planning/planning-guide.md

 ### What is inside?

 Anchore is a collection of services that can be deployed co-located or fully distributed or anything in-between, as such it can be scaled out horizonally to increase analysis throughput.
 The only external system required is a PostgreSQL database (version 9.6 or higher) that all services will connect to.

+### How Anchore works?

+1. Fetch the Docker image content and extract it, but never execute it.
+2. Analyze the image by running a set of Anchore analyzers over the image content to extract and categorize as much metadata as possible.
+3. Save the resulting analysis data in the database for future use and audit.
+4. Evaluate policies against the resulting analysis data, including vulnerability matches on the artifact discovered within the image.
+5. Update the latest external data used for policy evaluation and vulnerability matches, and automatically update image analysis results against any new data found upstream.
+6. Notify users of changes to policy evaluations and vulnerability matches.
+7. Repeat steps 5 & 6 on intervals to ensure latest external data and updated image evaluations.

 ## Anchore Components?